huonw/huonw.github.io/job/index.md

 no_toc: true
 ---

-I'm looking work in software development or related fields.
+I'm looking for work in software development or related fields.
 Please [get in touch](mailto:dbau.pp@gmail.com) if you think my expertise and experience might suit you: